OnlyThePixel/marktaskdown/task-prompt-template.md

 1. Run tests to verify they fail before implementation (to avoid false positives)
 2. Implement the required functionality
 3. Run tests to ensure they pass
-4. Mark the task as done using the `mtd done <task-slug>` command (use the exact slug from the task file)
+4. Mark the task as done using the `set-task-done` tool (use the exact slug from the task file)
-5. Commit implementation changes using the appropriate gitmoji prefix (🏗️ for infrastructure, ✨ for features)
+5. Commit implementation changes using the appropriate gitmoji prefix (checkout the [.gitmessage](./.gitmessage) file)
 6. Commit task file updates separately using the 📝 gitmoji

 ## Definition of Done